axinc-ai/ailia-models/object_tracking/qd-3dt/README.md

 ## Data Preparation

 You need to download nuScenes dataset [here](https://www.nuscenes.org/download?externalData=all&mapData=all&modalities=Any).
-This sample code uses Mini-Set (v1.0-mini.tar, 10 scenes), which is a subset of trainval.
+The images used in this sample code is Mini-Set (v1.0-mini.tar, 10 scenes), which is a subset of trainval.
 Unzip, and place (or symlink) the data as below.
 ```
 qd-3dt